canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 Yeong-Mi really pushed for multiplayer from the start, and I think she was right to.
 It's what we were known for.
 But that implied various design tradeoffs.
 Like, if it's an RPG, and one player is interacting with NPCs or progressing a quest, or they're at different points in the main story, how is that going to work?

 We decided to go for something semi-procedural.
 Storylet cards, an underlying system-driven faction sim, that kind of thing.
 But also some fixed event chains where Violet, and other writers whenever we hired them, could really go to town.
-Narratively, the multiplayer was about multiple changelings teaming up for a while.
-Ideally, few enough rough edges that a multiplayer session could fit into either player's version of the story, without the story as a whole being consistent for everyone.

 Our vertical slice was to be an indoor area, ideally something that could succinctly depict the major themes of the game.
 We decided to go for a factory which made 'alchemical rods', basically magic guns that turn you into goo.

 There's a reason games love industrial architecture, and it's that it's full of wide-open spaces and weird shapes.
 And as such, with the whole quintessence concept in mind, I started prototyping some assets.
 I was having fun with the idea that the alchemists would just pile up a bunch of random objects and transmute them into stone, so as you wandered around you'd see the traces of what things used to be.
 Also pretty easy to model, since I could throw a bunch of existing assets together, remesh them, smooth and decimate it a bit, and you'd get the vibe of a bunch of junk that had been melted together...

 After a few different experiments, we'd settled on a first-person character controller, taking after classic immersive sims and CRPGs.
 These days people would think Elder Scrolls but if I'm honest, it was the <cite>Wizardry</cite> series that I had in mind.
-But after some iteration it was actually starting to play like a movement shooter, with the combat parts framed around dodging attacks with short-range teleports.
+But after some iteration it was actually starting to play like a movement shooter, with the combat parts framed around dodging attacks with short-range teleports and lining up the right angle to hit a weak point.
 I think the internal name for the movement code was 'Nothing Personal Kid'.

-Rather than fighting big swarms of guys, which never seemed narratively appropriate, we focused on fights with one or two boss enemies at a time: rival fairies, alchemists pumped up on quintessence, complicated spider homunculi: the idea was that every enemy should be memorable and varied enough to fight multiple times without it getting rote.
+Rather than fighting big swarms of guys, which never seemed narratively appropriate, we focused on fights with one or two boss enemies at a time: rival fairies, alchemists pumped up on quintessence, complicated spider homunculi.
+The idea was that every enemy should be memorable and varied enough to fight multiple times without it getting rote.
 Sorta <cite>Monster Hunter</cite>, now I think about it.

 Violet, meanwhile, absolutely went to town writing a scenario for the place.
 The core of this mini-scenario was a labour dispute between the humans and the homunculi that the alchemists were trying to bring in.
 The homunculi could physically adapt their bodies to the work in ways the humans couldn't, so it was kind of drawing on, you know, industrialism, the Luddite movement.
 But here the machines are also people, the guys that own the factory are absolutely trying to play these sides off against each other, and the homunculi are really just the scapegoats, right?
 They're scared shitless and they have no friends but they need the work too.

 As a sneaky fairy spy, you weren't really there to resolve the situation, but to flip the factory owner to your side in the cold war, or put someone else in charge.
 But of course, to even get in there, you'd need to get in with one of the other groups.
 And of course, there was another fairy trying to stop you.

+Narratively, the multiplayer was about multiple changelings teaming up for a while.
+Ideally, few enough rough edges that a multiplayer session could fit into either player's version of the story, without the story as a whole being consistent for everyone.
+But of course the tricky part is, what happens when the players do something inconsistent?
+We came up with this kind of model of influence on an NPC, so if one player started a quest, the other player could even convince them to betray the first player.
+The great part is, the NPC spy could work on the same system.

 I think we put together about two thirds of what we had in mind when the internal deadline came, but those two thirds clearly had the juice.
 Even the guys that had been skeptical could see we had something.

 And Violet, well, she *really* took to the work.
-I'd never seen her so driven.
+She'd just started ADHD meds, but even so it was hard to believe how driven she was.
 Honestly, I got worried.
-She saw it as something like her big break, but honestly, having all of our colleagues hanging on to her ideas and turning them into models and gameplay was *definitely* doing something for her ego.
-It's like a dam had burst.
-She'd been prolific before, and maybe she'd been writing like this all the time in private.
+She saw it as something like her big break, but I think having all of our colleagues hanging on to her ideas and turning them into models and gameplay was definitely doing something for her ego.
+Whatever the reason, it was like a dam had burst.

-But then again, now I think about it, she'd started ADHD meds around that time.
-That probably had something to do with it.

 We didn't have any voice acting at this stage, but our UI programmer Alice came up with quite a creative mode of presentation inspired by music videos: the text would kinetically burst on the screen in relevant places, in ways that didn't require you to peer at a little text box.
 Like, a character would be yelling, and the words would ripple out of them, or at the edge of the frame if you weren't looking their way.
 Very slick.
-Also worked pretty well in VR, which we'd decided to include for some reason that now escapes me...
+Also worked pretty well in VR, which we'd decided to add to the game for some reason that now escapes me...

 I helped her set up completely custom rendering because Bevy didn't really have much in the way of UI support back then.
 I'm proud of the work, but honestly it was so tailor-made for the existing English dialogues that it became kind of a nightmare when we had to localise it for different scripts.
 We could get it working for Hangul, but something like Arabic would have been real trouble.
 I have some ideas for how we could have done it, though...